hatfieldlibrary/dspace_migration_python/README.md

 This work is currently done with DSpace 6.
 Our target repository will be DSpace 7.
 We do not anticipate changes in the DSpace import interface between versions 6 and 7.

-The initial code commit fully implements exporting from CONTENTdm with the following two caveats:
+The initial commit fully implements exporting from CONTENTdm with the following two caveats:

 1. Data was exported as "CONTENTdm Standard XML" with the "include only the full text field from page-level metadata" option.
 2. Metadata mapping between systems is incomplete and will change with more analysis.
-3. the local DSpace metadata fields assigned to administrative and application-specific metadata are provisional.
+3. The local DSpace metadata fields assigned to administrative and application-specific metadata are provisional.

 ## Project Structure and Status